4zz0u/Minecraft-cursors/README.md

 # Foreword
 You can use it on Windows system (I have not tested on other systems), and the effect is not bad.
 Below I will post the tutorial and use the effect diagram.
 # Tutorial
-First download the source and extract it
+First download the source and extract it,
-,Right-click on "install.inf", then click 'Install' from the context menu, and authorize the modifications to your system.
+Right-click on "install.inf", then click 'Install' from the context menu, and authorize the modifications to your system.
 Open windows settings-->personalization-->theme-->mouse cursor, Then customize
 <img width="959" alt="ApplicationFrameHost_SouDIuYJvs" src="https://user-images.githubusercontent.com/35333722/96735977-6be6cf80-13bc-11eb-9961-ffdd328dd1b2.png">